 The pontoons will be 90-foot long purpose built deck barges.
 It will take 20 to span the 2,600 feet across the East River.

 How will the road and walking paths be made?

-There are many companies that sell or lease temporary modular steel bridges.
+The road and walking paths will be constructed using a modular steel bridge called a Bailey Bridge.
 These can be rapidly assembled to obtain any length due to their modular design.
-The type that will most likely be used is called a Bailey Bridge.
 It was designed in WWII and is still widely used throughout the world.
 Hundreds of feet can be assembled per week and it doesn't require any welding or skilled labor to build.